stavnstrup/nisp-wikimodel/README.md

 * Create meaningfull description of all concepts and profiles.
 * Create helptext for all properties - this is accomplished through the instruction element.
+* In the XML data model some attributes of e.g. standards contained highly stucture data like paragraph and list.
+These structures have been retained, but a few constructs, such as footnotes and images is not part of the existing datamodel.

 # Database refactoring

 The data model is probably far from perfect and will therefore require significant refactoring.
 Experience also shows, that we quite often change the datamodel.
 IP CaT will therefore ASAP have to figure out the process and techniques on how to refactor the database.
+Refactoring the database reqires that data can be extracted, transformed and imported again.
+This is also knowledge, we need to work the system.